 Biological hazards

-Activities with biological material are separated in four classes (often called BioSafety Level, BSL), related to the hazard of the manipulated organism, the scale of the activity, the steps, etc.
+Activities involving biological material are categorized into four classes, often referred to as BioSafety Levels (BSL), based on factors such as the hazard level of the organism, the scale of the activity, and the specific procedures involved.

 For any support, or complementary information, contact us.